There aren’t many small, rural towns with an international brand.

 - Digital Workforce Development and Support

-Each of these elements allow communities like Red Wing to compete in the broader tech economy.
+Each of these elements allow rural communities like Portsmouth, Red Wing, Ada, and others to compete in the broader tech economy.

 To meet the Rural Innovation Network communities doing ecosystem building in small towns across the country, you can find a list here.